ksch-workflows/arc42/content/09_architecture-decisions/2021-03-05_backend-technoglogy/index.md

 ---
-title: Backend Technology
+title: Use Google App Engine for the deployment of the staging environment
 createdAt: 2021-03-05
-status: draft
+status: active
 ---

 ## Context